bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `SAVSHM` saves shim values to a file on disk fspec which can be later be loaded using `RSTSHM`.
 If no file is specified RNMR will prompt for it with temp as a default.
+## SAVTBL
+Save name tables to file

+Category: Tables

+Format: `SAVTBL` fspec

+Defaults: temp

+Description:
+`SAVTBL` saves all current name tables to a file on disk fspec which can be later be loaded using `RSTTBL`.
+If no file is specified RNMR will prompt for it with temp as a default.
 ## SB
 Save data to blocked record